 Getting to PEI

-There are three convenient ways to get to Prince Edward Island.
+There are several convenient ways to get to Prince Edward Island.
 Whether you drive across the Confederation Bridge from New Brunswick, take a ferry ride from Nova Scotia or fly into the Charlottetown airport, as long as you know how to drive in a round-about, you’ll find our Island easy to navigate.

 Regardless of how you arrive, the size and crescent shape of the Island makes it easy to begin your tour at one entry point and end at the other.
 And remember, you only pay a toll when you leave!